UNCDEPENdLab/fmri.pipeline/README.md

 For descriptions of these field names, see documentation below for `run_fsl_pipeline.R`.

 In general, most scripts in the pipeline expect at least two environment variables to be set (passed using qsub -v in the cluster environment).
 The first, `fsl_pipeline_file` is the full path to the analysis specifications defined in `run_fsl_pipeline.R` and saved to an RData object in the configuration_files subfolder.
-The second, `run_model_index` specific element within `sceptic_run_variants` that is the current object of analysis.
+The second, `run_model_index` specific element within `l1_model_variants` that is the current object of analysis.
 That is parallelization is achieved in part by spawning many jobs that are split in terms of which level 1 model is being executed.
 These environment variables should be passed by the `push_pipeline` function called in run_fsl_pipeline.R, but knowing about their existence is helpful for setting up or debugging subsidiary scripts (e.g., the beta extraction scripts).

 ## core scripts